Amex Platinum sign-up bonus massacred – and other sign-up bonus changes

 Hilton HHonors Platinum Visa

 If you’re looking for a Visa or Mastercard, this card remains a great deal purely for the sign-up deal.
 You get a free night in any Hilton Group property for spending £750.
-That could be worth £250 if spent wisely at a Conrad or Waldorf-Astoria branded property.
+This could be worth £250 if spent wisely at a Conrad or Waldorf-Astoria branded property.

 Priority Club Black Visa